KMH guidelines regarding Covid‑19

 - Hand sanitizer is available in different places on campus.

 For cleaning matters, use helpdesk.kmh.se

 Special closed bins will be provided and marked.
-When you get your mask, you also receive a bag to use to dispose it.
-The closed bag is then put in the bin, which contains a light-blue bag for hazardous waste.
+Used masks should be put in a closed bag and then put in the bin, which contains a light-blue bag for hazardous waste.

 Please note that it is still important to follow current guidelines of a 2-metre distance, room capacity limitations etc. These regulations also applies to persons wearing masks and those having proven antibodies.